Find Affordable College Courses

 $11,760 Average Tuition & Fees

-Wilmington University landed the #6 spot in the 2023 rankings for the best value communication and journalism programs.
-Wilmington University is a fairly large private not-for-profit school located in the suburb of New Castle.
+With a ranking of #6, Wilmington University did quite well on this year’s best value schools for communication and journalism students.
+Wilmington University is a large private not-for-profit school located in the large suburb of New Castle.

 The average tuition and fees for an out-of-state undergraduate student at Wilmington University are $11,760 a year.
 The average amount in student loans that communication and journalism majors at Wilmington University take out is $29,496.